CoryParsnipson/sfml-test/README.md

 TODO
 ----

-* Create an entity that contains a Gamepad instance?
-(For drawing mouse cursor and stuff)

 * Think about making some sort of exception service?
 Make it graphical; print to screen

 * the Bridge pattern can be used to isolate sfml-test specific code from SFML library code